FlorianReimold/ecal-cop/README.md

 ## Differences to Eclipse-eCAL
   - communication core only, no additional eco system tools
   - C++ and C language support only
-  - udp and tcp transport layer only (no shared memory currently)
+  - publish/subscribe only (no client/server communication currently)
   - no monitoring API
   - no logging over udp (console and file target still supported)